rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 ## Company Timeline

 We started this journey in 2011.
 Raised $370k in 2012.
 Pivoted and launched TINT in 2013.
 Hit break-even in 5 months.
 Bootstrapped it to $5M ARR with 30 people.
 Sold it to Filestack in 2018.
-What happenned in between?
+What happened in between?
 Here's a company timeline:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3aXQd_desG8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>